Hello, readers! Are you ready for another News Roundup?

-This may be a make or break issue for congressional republicans.
+This may be a make-or-break issue for congressional republicans.
 Many of them have faced backlash from voters, primarily due to the threat to health insurance.
-If they coverage is interrupted or made even more expensive, voters will be motivated to vote Republicans out of office.
+If the coverage is interrupted or made even more expensive, voters will be motivated to vote Republicans out of office.

 Democrats said this new plan will only benefit the rich while knocking millions of Americans off health insurance rolls.
 They and moderate Republicans said the plan would hurt millions of low-income Americans by getting rid of the Medicaid expansion.

 The ACA is popular in most states, even in those controlled by Republicans.

 Some People Are Trying to Crack Down on Protesters.

 Republican lawmakers in at least 18 states have introduced bills aimed at curbing protests.
 They are being joined by law enforcement agencies who are going after protesters.